gitpodify/workspace-images/README.md

 ## Contributing

 You can follow the detailed guide on how to contribute [here](CONTRIBUTING.md).
+Please be reminded that signing-off your commits is required per [the Linux DCO](https://policies.recaptime.eu.org/opensource/linux-dco).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/workspace-images)